Common Core State Standards

 Trimester Progress Indicators

-An indicator of 3-Meets Standards indicates student work consistently and independently meets grade-level expectations.
+An indicator of 3-Meets Standards indicates students work consistently and independently meets grade-level expectations.

 Interpreting Progress Indicators